The Berry Fertility Glossary.

 CD – Cycle Day

 A cycle day is the numerical name given to each of the days in your menstrual cycle.
 Cycle day 1 is categorized as the first day of full flow where you need to change a pad or tampon frequently throughout the day.
 Spotting before the start of your period does not count as a cycle day.
-To beign a fertility treatment cycle, the initial baseline appointment is typically scheduled on the second or third day of full flow or “cycle day 2.or 3”
+To begin a fertility treatment cycle, the initial baseline appointment is typically scheduled on the second or third day of full flow or “cycle day 2 or 3”

 The one follicle the body selects each month to grow, mature, and ovulate.